axlan/robopenguins-blog/_posts/2020-01-04-aws-iot-setup.md

 * Dependent on many services with complicated interactions
 * Very tied to specific AWS services, potentially hard to migrate

+After the fact, I also found a write up for another project that took a similar approach: <https://aws.amazon.com/blogs/iot/using-aws-iot-to-create-a-smart-home-water-monitoring-solution/>

 # Setting up board for AWS IoT

 After doing some research into how AWS IoT worked and what it did, I figured out my first task.
 I wanted to set up my board to connect to AWS IoT over MQTT.
 The resource I used to navigate this was <https://github.com/debsahu/ESP-MQTT-AWS-IoT-Core>.
 The instructions weren't always totally clear, but it was almost the exact task I needed to do.
 It also had firmware code examples I could use almost unmodified.
 I used the PubSubClient library, and just modified the code to only target my ESP8266 hardware platform.